🇮🇪COURTS

 Known limitations

-• This form only covers disclosure under Section 51(1) of the Criminal Justice Act
+• This form is specific to criminal proceedings under the Criminal Justice Act

 Almost done reviewing?